-Brand new window screens are easy to replace, making your windows look so much fresher and your outdoor views much brighter, not to mention, keeping small insects outdoors where they belong!
+A DIY window screen repair is easy to replace and very affordable, making your windows look so much fresher and your outdoor views much brighter, not to mention, keeping small insects and bugs outdoors where they belong!

-I’ve since fixed and DIYed many more screens after this, so I know first hand, try this once, and you’ll be a screen fixin’ machine yourself!
+I’ve since fixed and DIYed many more screens after this installation, I now know first hand, try this once, and you’ll be a screen fixin’ machine yourself!

-You do not need to spend big dollars on custom screens this round.
+You do not need to spend big dollars nor call professionals for custom screens this round.
 This is a low cost DIY any homeowners can easily do.

 Ready for a much prettier view outdoors?
 You will be after you try fixing a few screens of your own, using the best material you can actually choose, at a super affordable price!